Differentiation Through Black-Box Quadratic Programming Solvers: Approach

 These observations lead to a simple algorithm: first, solve the optimization problem using \emph{any} QP solver; then, identify the active set from the solution and solve a linear system to compute the derivatives.
 Consequently, we can define a ``backward pass'' for any layer that uses a QP solver, allowing for the seamless integration of any solver best suited to the problem, thus leveraging years of research and development invested in state-of-the-art QP solvers.

-\paragraph{Explicit Active Set Differentiation.} Consider the QP \eqref{eqn:QP} and its optimal point $\zeta^*(\theta)$, along with the set $J(\theta)$ of active constraints, see Section \ref{sect:opt_sens}.
+\paragraph{Locally Equivalent Equality-Constrained QP.} Consider the QP \eqref{eqn:QP} and its optimal point $\zeta^*(\theta)$, along with the set $J(\theta)$ of active constraints, see Section \ref{sect:opt_sens}.
 We define the reduced equality-constrained quadratic program, obtained by removing inactive inequalities and converting active inequality constraints into equality constraints,

 Under the assumptions of Section \ref{sect:opt_sens}, this simpler QP is, in fact, \emph{locally} equivalent to the QP \eqref{eqn:QP}, as illustrated in Figure \ref{fig:schematic}.
 Moreover, it provides an explicit expression for both the primal-dual optimal point and its derivatives: \begin{theorem} The QP \eqref{eqn:rQP} is locally equivalent to the reduced equality-constrained QP \eqref{eqn:QP} and its solution $\zeta^*(\theta) = (z^*(\theta),\lambda^*(\theta),\mu^*(\theta))$ admits the explicit form